 “This gets thrown around so often that it has become kind of meaningless,” Hana said.
 “But it’s important to remember that this is an important concept for Gen Z.”

-Gen Z believes that you have to be true to yourself and this is a reaction to the world around them, which includes social media influencers and connections.
+Gen Z believes that you have to be true to yourself, which is a reaction to the world around you, including social media influencers and connections.

 “They basically reject the overly polished and overly idolized images,” Hana said.